Santiago Urrutia: Karting and junior formulae

 Urrutia's motorsport career started at age three in dirt motorcycling on his grandfather's farm, and later moved up to go-kart racing in his native Uruguay at age five.
-In 2009 he won the Argentine Pre Junior Championship and the Metropolitan Mini Junior Apertura Championship.
-In 2010 he won the Uruguayan Master Championship.
+In 2009, he won the Argentine Pre Junior Championship and the Metropolitan Mini Junior Apertura Championship.
+In 2010, he won the Uruguayan Master Championship.

-At the 2010 Karting World Championship, he qualified 5th for the pre-final, but was involved in two incidents and finished the final in 18th place.
-At age 14, Urrutia moved it Italy in 2011 and competed at the WSK Euro Series KF3.
-Also in 2011 he took part in the Formula Abarth season.
+At the 2010 Karting World Championship, he qualified fifth for the pre-final, but was involved in two incidents and finished the final in eighteenth place.
+At the age fourteen, Urrutia moved to Italy in 2011 and competed at the WSK Euro Series KF3.
+Also in 2011, he took part in the Formula Abarth season.
 He won Formula Abarth Rookie of the year in 2012, and participated in the Ferrari Diving Academy.

-In 2013 he took part in the European F3 Open Championship, winning races at Algarve International Circuit and Silverstone Circuit.
+In 2013, he took part in the European F3 Open Championship, winning races at Algarve International Circuit and Silverstone Circuit.
 In 2014, he competed in the GP3 Series for Finnish team Koiranen GP.

 Road to Indy

-He took part in the Pro Mazda Championship in 2015 as a driver for Team Pelfrey.
+Urrutia took part in the Pro Mazda Championship in 2015 as a driver for Team Pelfrey.
 He clinched the championship at Mazda Raceway Laguna Seca, sixteen years and one day after the death of fellow Uruguayan Gonzalo Rodríguez in a practice accident at the same venue.
 With the championship, Urrutia became the first Uruguayan to win a major international racing championship.

-In 2016, he competed in Indy Lights for Schmidt Peterson Motorsports.
+In 2016, Urrutia competed in Indy Lights for Schmidt Peterson Motorsports.
 He was placed on probation by the series in June.
 A weekend sweep at the Mid-Ohio Sports Car Course in July led Urrutia to the top of the point standings.
 Urrutia was in the hunt for the series title until the final pair of races of the season, where he ultimately lost the championship to Ed Jones by two points after Jones' teammate let him by to win the title.
 With SPM discontinuing their Indy Lights team, Urrutia returned to the series in 2017 as a Belardi Auto Racing driver.
 He scored two wins and six second place finishes, finishing runner-up in the standings to Kyle Kaiser.

 At the end of 2017, Urrutia entered into a handshake deal to drive the 2018 IndyCar Series season for Harding Racing, but the team eventually rescinded on the offer and failed to pay Urrutia a $100,000 sum for the driver to compete with Belardi in Indy Lights for the season.
 He did, however, run a full Indy Lights season with Belardi in 2018.